-The Johnson College community strongly promotes a personal values system that focuses on each person taking responsibility for their own actions, and on maintaining dignity and truth.
+The Johnson College community strongly promotes a personal values system that focuses on each person taking responsibility for their actions, and on maintaining dignity and truth.
 The following restrictions outline the parameters within which each individual shall be held responsible.
-Their violation will result in disciplinary action.
+Their violation will result in an educational conference and interventions aimed at fostering accountability.

-- 1. Acts of Dishonesty.
-Including but not limited to: - a.
+Acts of Dishonesty.
+Including but not limited to:

+- a.
 Providing false information to any College official, faculty member or office. - b.
 Forgery, alteration, or misuse of any College document, record, or instrument of identification. - c.
 Aiding, abetting, or procuring another person to violate a College policy.